miairene/miairene.github.io/about.md

 ---

-Noah Greene is a filmmaker specializing in video editing based on ur mom lol.
+Noah Greene is a filmmaker specializing in video editing.
 Noah earned their bachelor of science in Digital Media Production and Pure Mathematics from Florida State University.
 They are passionate about crafting stories that foster creativity and compassion.

-My name is Noah

-I am a boa

-Rawr
+Temberlin is their creative pseudonym.

 Reel Music by Love Askling